 b.
-Associate Department Head (ADH)
+Director of Undergraduate Studies and Associate Department Head (DUS)

-The ADH is appointed by the DH from among the tenured faculty for a one-year term.
-The appointment is renewable.
-The ADH will normally be a tenured member of the Department.
-The main functions of the ADH are:
+The DUS is appointed by the DH from among the tenured faculty for a term of one to three years, depending on circumstances.
+The main functions of the DUS are:

-- 1) to serve as an ex-officio member of the Undergraduate Curriculum Committee, and to serve as co-chair of that committee with the Director of Undergraduate Studies (DUS); - 2) to serve as an ex-officio member of the Advisory Committee; - 3) to schedule and staff the Department's course offerings, both graduate and undergraduate; - 4) to coordinate the assignment of GTFs to courses, in consultation with the Director of Graduate Studies (DGS); and - 5) to work with the DH to coordinate and accomplish a variety of departmental management tasks, at the request of the DH.
+- 1. to serve as an ex-officio member and chair of the Undergraduate Curriculum Committee; - 2. to serve as an ex-officio member of the Advisory Committee; - 3. to schedule and staff the Department's undergraduate course offerings, in coordination with graduate offerings scheduled and staffed by the DGS; - 4. to coordinate with the Director of Graduate Studies (DGS) the assignment of GEs to courses; - 5. to actively promote the history major and undergraduate courses in the college and university, including coordinating with Tykeson advisors; - 6. to oversee programming for History majors, including career events and History Showcase;